How to Elevate Your Wedding Flowers: Tips from a NC Flower Farmer

 To learn which flowers are in season for your NC wedding date, see my NC Wedding Flower Guide.

-2. Spend on Focal Areas
+2. Emphasize Focal Areas

 Flowers set the mood for the wedding experience for you and your guests..
 Flowers also play a surprisingly big role in your wedding photos, which you’ll have for years (unlike the food or music).